 Finally, and perhaps one of the most important aspects, the Spanish people.
 If you move abroad, you want to feel comfortable when talking to locals.
-And there’s no better place in the world for that than in Spain.
-Spaniards are totally open-minded, funny and really close to each other.
-So feeling like home while being surrounded by them is an easy task.
+And there’s no better place in the world for that than Spain.
+Spaniards are totally open-minded, funny, and really close to each other.
+So feeling at home while being surrounded by them is an easy task.

 Top hotspots in Spain for digital nomads